Anti-Romani sentiment: In the Middle Ages

 In the early 13th-century Byzantine records, the Atsínganoi are mentioned as "wizards ... who are satanically inspired and pretend to predict the unknown".

 The enslavement of the Roma, mostly taken as prisoners of war, in the Danubian Principalities is first documented in the late 15th century.
-In these countries, extensive legislation that divided the Roma into different groups according to their owners, including nobles, monasteries and the state, was passed.
+In these countries, extensive legislation dividing the Roma into different groups according to their owners, including nobles, monasteries, and the state, was enacted.

-By the 16th century, many Romanies worked as musicians, metal craftsmen, and soldiers.
+By the 16th century, many Romanies worked as musicians, metal artisans, and soldiers.
 As the Ottoman Empire expanded, it relegated the Romani, who were seen as having "no visible permanent professional affiliation", to the lowest rung of the social ladder.

-Romani people were charged of sorcery, witchcraft, child stealing and spying.
-Romani people were also often said to be noisy, immoral and asocial.
+Romani people were charged with sorcery, witchcraft, child stealing, and spying.
+Romani people were also often said to be noisy, immoral, and asocial.

 The Romani people were initially regarded with distrust due to their dark skin and nomadic way of life.
-The Persian poet Firdausi had wrote in the tenth century about the Romani people, stating, "No washing ever whitens the black Gypsy."
+The Persian poet Firdausi had written in the tenth century about the Romani people, stating, "No washing ever whitens the black Gypsy."
 Throughout the subsequent centuries, the history of the Romani people was characterized by discrimination, scapegoating, and oppression.
 Romani people were accused of cannibalism, spreading filth and disease, and being spies, sorcerers, swindlers, thieves, beggars, and tricksters.
 During the medieval and early modern periods in Europe, various efforts were made to either expel the Roma or assimilate them.
 While churches and trade guilds generally held a negative view of the Roma, some European noblemen welcomed Romani musicians and entertainers into their homes.
-In Western Europe, the Sinti were eventually accepted as migratory laborers and partially integrated into the local communities, yet the wandering Roma resisted assimilation despite numerous prohibitions against their nomadic lifestyle, clothing, music, and language.
+In Western Europe, the Sinti were eventually accepted as migrant laborers and partially integrated into local communities.
+Yet, the wandering Roma resisted assimilation despite numerous prohibitions on their nomadic lifestyle, clothing, music, and language.
 The authorities subjected Roma to torture and punishment, and 'gypsy hunts' became a popular pastime in several European countries, including Germany and Holland.

 C.J.
-Popp Serboianu said the Romani character was to be lazy, work-shy and sly.
-He stated “Because Gypsies (generally) lack notions of morality, they allow their instincts to rule them more easily, they have no sense of honor, they are greedy, wasteful, intemperate with food and drink, lecherous, and frivolous.
-However, the opinions concerning their "loose" morals vary considerably.”
+Popp Serboianu said the Romani character was to be lazy, work-shy, and sly.
+He stated, "Because Gypsies (generally) lack notions of morality, they allow their instincts to rule them more easily, they have no sense of honor, they are greedy, wasteful, intemperate with food and drink, lecherous, and frivolous.
+However, the opinions concerning their "loose" morals vary considerably".
 Other Gypsyologists claimed that Romani women in Spain practiced prostitution.
-Popp Serboianu claimed that Romani people have absolutely no sexual control and that Romani people’s love life only constitutes indulgence in sex and sensuality.
-Dutch encyclopedias also claimed Romani people were thieves.
+Popp Serboianu claimed that Romani people have absolutely no sexual control and that Romani people's love life only constitutes indulgence in sex and sensuality.
+Dutch encyclopedias also claimed the Romani people were thieves.

 Europeans associated Romani people with evil and the Devil.